moskytw/mosql/README.rst

 1. Easy-to-learn --- Everything is just plain data structure or SQL keyword.
 2. Flexible --- The query it builds fully depends on the structure you provide.
 3. Secure --- It prevents the SQL injection from both identifier and value.
-4. Fast --- It just builds the SQLs from Python's data structures.
+4. Fast --- It just translates Python data structure into SQL.

 It is just more than SQL.